-This Covenant has put AmIsrael, the children of the heavenly Father, to a personal test: If we would be faithful to the Father and each one of us would love his neighbor, then the Father in heaven would command a great blessing upon our storehouses and all that we would (together; i.e. in shalom and echad) put our hands to.
+This Covenant of the Land has put AmIsrael, the children of the heavenly Father, to a personal test: If we would be faithful to the Father and each one of us would love his neighbor, then the Father in heaven would command a great blessing upon our storehouses and all that we would (together; i.e. in shalom and echad) put our hands to.

-Therefore, at the beginning of the mashal when we read that the land had yielded plentifully, the wise hearers would have immediately thought of this as a corporate (family) opportunity that was given as a test of the Covenant between Adonai and all of His children.
+Therefore, at the beginning of the mashal when we read that the Land had yielded plentifully, the wise Jewish hearers would have immediately thought of this as a corporate (family) opportunity that was given as a test of the Covenant between Adonai and all of His children.
 To the wise the failure of even one rich and powerful Jew to obey the trust of the Holy One would have sickened them.
 “What a lost opportunity for all of us” they would have thought.
-For the trusted Rich Man (in faith, science, politics, etc; you fill in the blanks) could have been our great champion and tragically instead, he was only our fool!
+For the trusted Rich Man (in faith, science, politics, etc; you fill in the blanks) could have been our great champion and tragically instead, he was only a fool!

-So then if the Rich Man had been faithful to Adonai under the Law of the Family of Israel even more people would have been blessed.
+So then if the Rich Man had been faithful to HaShem under the Law of the Family of Israel even more people would have been blessed.
 Instead the foolish Rich Man was just another unwise, failed potential.
 The Rich Man was just one more Jewish leader who completely failed to understand why he was assigned (trusted with) riches in the first place—by the One who always has and always will permanently own everything.